Sushmitha-Katti/Monocular-Depth-Estimation-and-Segmentation/README.md

     1. Theoritical knowledge - Like which model to use, what happens when we use this etc. Breaking up the problem statement.
 Achiving good results in small problems then combine all those to achive the goal.
     2. Techincal Knowledge -Coding the theory parts, bringing them to reality.
 Simplifying the code.
  * Documentation.
 This is very important part.
 This is for us and others to understand our code.
+ * Hyper Parameters tunning is very hard.
+Can't tune all of them.
+Some knowledge should be there to know which to keep and which to eliminate at early stages.

  # **References**